Scalloped Tomatoes and Croutons

 Instructions

 Preheat oven to 350.
-Heat the oil in a large skillet and toss the bread around to get it all toasted for 5 minutes or so.
+Heat the oil in a large skillet and toss the bread around to get it all toasted for 5 minutes or so – I’m sure you could also do this on a large baking sheet in the oven.
 In the meantime, prepare the tomatoes and mix them up in a large bowl with the garlic, sugar, salt and pepper.
 When the bread is toasted and close to being a crouton, pour in the tomato mixture and cook it all together for another 5 minutes.

 Remove from heat and stir in the basil, then scrape everything into a large, greased, shallow casserole dish.
 Top evenly with the cheese and bake for 30 – 40 minutes, depending on how crispy you’d like it to be.
-Unfortunately, there were no leftovers…but Smitten Kitchen recommended having a bowl of this with a poached egg on top and we all thought that would be a great idea.
-Enjoy!
+Unfortunately, there were no leftovers…but Smitten Kitchen recommended having a bowl of this with a poached egg on top and we’ll definitely be doing that next time!

 - Category: Tomatoes, Vegetarian, One-pot Meal